Introduction

 Define Tax Preparer and Accountant Roles

-For example, when considering if is a tax preparer an accountant, it's important to note that tax preparers often help small businesses navigate tax compliance, making sure they take advantage of all the deductions and credits available.
+For example, when considering if a tax preparer is an accountant, it's important to note that tax preparers often help small businesses navigate tax laws, making sure they take advantage of all the deductions and credits available.
 This can be a game-changer for businesses operating on tight budgets, where every little deduction matters.
 On the flip side, certified professionals can assist these companies in crafting financial strategies that align with their growth goals, offering insights that go beyond just compliance.

 Evaluate Qualifications and Certifications